HarperDB/documentation/docs/developers/operations-api/components.md

 * host _(required)_ - the host for the ssh config (see below).
 Used as part of the `package` url when deploying a component using this key
 * hostname _(required)_ - the hostname for the ssh config (see below).
 Used to map `host` to an actual domain (e.g. `github.com`)
 * known\_hosts _(optional)_ - the public SSH keys of the host your component will be retrieved from.
 If `hostname` is `github.com` this will be retrieved automatically.
 Line breaks must be delimited with&#x20;
-* replicated _(optional)_ - if true, HarperDB will replicate the key to all nodes in the cluster.
+* replicated _(optional)_ - if true, Harper will replicate the key to all nodes in the cluster.
 Must be a boolean.

 ### Body